Contact Us

 4. Multiple Screens and Inner Compositing

-If you want the texture to show up on more than one screen, you must click the Notch Block in your library, and in the inspector you will see a checkbox for "Create Compositing Layer Screen Aligned”.
-If you uncheck this option and drag the Notch Block onto a screen, in Inner Compositing the texture can now be resized like any other media loaded into Pixera.
+If you want the texture to show up on more than one screen, you must click the Notch Block in your library, and in the inspector, you will see a checkbox for "Create Compositing Layer Screen Aligned”.
+If you uncheck this option and re-drag the Notch Block onto the screen, in Inner Compositing the texture can now be resized like any other media loaded into Pixera.

 5. Controlling the Notch Block